vyalyh-oleg/ConfigLinker/docs/UserGuide_1.md

 ### @BoundProperty - validator

 Custom validator for returned value.
-Validate configuration value in their object form.
+Validates configuration value in their object form.
 By default validators are not used.
 If you need additional checks just implement `IPropertyValidator` interface and point class here.